vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ## Plan Of Attack

-- [ ] Add pipeline resource structure
 - [ ] Create the Pipeline structure and parse a pipeline's configuration file
+- [ ] Update compiler to add pipelines as a parameter
 - [ ] Update topology with pipeline's components
 - [ ] Update the context for taking pipeline information